-If we cut through the right-wing efforts to inflame their easily provoked base, we can examine what is really happening here and learn something valuable about the socially conservative mind.
+If we cut through the right-wing efforts to inflame their easily provoked base to bilk them out of a few dollars, we can examine what is really happening here and learn something valuable about the socially conservative mind.
 Our starting point is to ask what would lead an ordinary person to say "happy holidays" instead of "merry Christmas."
 Perhaps the person simply wants to wish someone a merry Christmas and a happy New Year in the most efficient manner.
 "Happy holidays" accomplishes this quite well.
 However, this is probably not the speaker's motivation in most cases.

 Perhaps the speaker does not know his or her audience well enough to know the listener's religious beliefs.
 Thus, "happy holidays" is selected because it covers all possible holidays that the listener might celebrate (e.g., Christmas, Hanukkah, Kwanzaa, the Winter Solstice, or my personal favorite, Festivus).
 But why would the speaker do this?
 Why not simply assume that everyone one encounters is Christian?
 By opting for "happy holidays," the speaker is recognizing that not everyone shares his or her beliefs and that those who do not are still deserving of respect.
 Is this political correctness run amok or simply a healthy sensitivity to cultural differences?